-Also an educator, Mr. Roland M. Fronda of the Department of Education, Division of Bataan ably managed the learning session as the session chair.
+Also an educator, Mr. Roland M. Fronda of the Department of Education, Division of Bataan acted as the session chair.

 DepEd's Dr. Nerisa Linell Joie T. Calub receives her Certificate of Appreciation from her co-educator Mr. Roland M. Fronda who chaired the session s this year's Conference was anchored on the theme, "GoVergence: Converging for Sustainable Development," three (3) outstanding innovative programs in the public sector, all of which stemmed from convergence, were concurrently featured prior to the closing ceremony of the confab on November 23rd.